scalenow/scalenow-AI/docs/system-admin-guide/custom-fields/README.md

 ![Items tab for a hierarchy custom field in OpenProject administration](openproject_system_guide_hierarchy_field_add_item_button.png)

 You can then specify labels and short names for each of the items you want to add.
 The short name can be used e.g. for an abbreviation of a name or another associated short description.
-The short name will be displayed next to the item label in brackets.
+The short name is optional and will be displayed next to the item label in brackets.

 ![Add an item to the hierarchy custom field in OpenProject administration](openproject_system_guide_hierarchy_field_add_item_form.png)